 Ask for a detailed explanation of their remediation process.
 They should be able to outline each step clearly.
 This helps you understand what to expect.
 Inquire about their containment methods.

-You should also ask how they prevent mold from spreading during removal.
+You should also ask how they prevent mold from spreading during remediation.
 A good company will have clear protocols for this.

 About guarantees